Flagship areas of teaching and research:

 The University is committed to community engagement and to improving social mobility by widening access to higher education.
 More than 50 per cent of our students are mature at the point of entry and almost two-thirds are from BAME backgrounds.

 UEL offers more than 300 undergraduate and postgraduate courses and a broad range of research opportunities through its three Colleges: the College of Arts, Technology and Innovation; the College of Professional Services; and the College of .Applied Health and Communities.

 UEL is one of the country’s leading modern universities for research.
 In the 2014 Research Excellence Framework (a national peer review of higher education research), 94 per cent of the University’s research was officially classified as at ‘internationally recognised’ or better.
 Of this, 62 per cent was rated ‘internationally excellent’ or better and 17 per cent was judged to be ‘world-leading’.

 In the 2018 National Student Survey, UEL rose 23 places in the national league table for overall student satisfaction and now sits in the top third of the table.
 Its score of 85 per cent 'overall satisfaction' was the highest rating of any modern university in London.
 UEL has risen 102 places in the league table in the last three years.

 The UEL Vice-Chancellor is Professor Amanda Broderick.
-Geoff Thompson MBE chairs the UEL Board of Governors.
+Anulika Ajufo chairs the UEL Board of Governors.